 The town will arm you: trucks will squeeze down the narrow streets, casually volleying wrinkled ketchup fodder out the back for all and sundry to hurl at their frenemies.
 You will not be short on ammunition.

 You’ll see a lot of people wearing goggles.
 Join their rank if you’re prone to pinkeye – there’ll be a lot of that going around next morning.
 Big ones are best if you can wrangle them.
-Swimming goggles are less effective then you might imagine once you’re slick with juice.
+Swimming goggles are less effective than you might imagine once you’re slick with juice.
 Sunglasses are not going to save you.

 This one time, I went to a foam party with a friend.
 We had just come from the beach and had flip-flops on.
-Neither my flip-flops nor the friend were ever seen nor heard of again.
+Neither my flip-flops nor the friend was ever seen nor heard of again.

 After the fight, locals will begin to hose down the streets and the combatants.
 There is also a river nearby, so you should have ample opportunity to get clean(ish) and dry off in the hot sun in time for your bus/taxi.
 But if you don’t want to reek on the commute home, bring something along to change into.